Mavalau/amplenote-plugin-outliner/README.md

 ## Roadmap

-* Use proper frontend framework (https://github.com/alloy-org/amplenote-embed-starter)
+* Use proper frontend framework as hinted by the [Amplenote Plugin Started Pack](https://github.com/alloy-org/amplenote-embed-starter)

 ## Development

+* `npm run build` (will also be executed as Github Action)

 ## Reference